 "First and foremost, there is the human contact.
 Internal Auditors are in regular contact with the other employees within the organisation.
 Internal Auditors have one step ahead in terms of internal development, as they have the knowledge and an overview of how the various departments work.
 Those who work for an international organisation also have the opportunity to travel.
 The processes are relatively similar from country to country, but are often not applied in the same way.
 It is then up to an Internal Auditor to visit the various sites in order to carry out the necessary analyses."

 "Although digitisation makes it possible to automate processes, Internal Auditors will always be needed within an organisation.
 The human aspect and the critical mind remain irreplaceable in order to check all procedures within the company and to be able to give the appropriate advice."

-View our most recent internal audit jobs or contact one of our specialised consultants for specific career advice.
+View our latest internal audit jobs or contact one of our specialised consultants for specific career advice.